carloskiki/rfcs/text/3759-cargo-supported-targets.md

 This is an even stricter version of the above.
 Set relations between `supported-targets` lists are exact, and the resolver can determine if a platform-specific dependency can be pruned from the dependency tree more easily, hence why the original proposal chose this format.
 Being even simpler to implement, this alternative may not be expressive enough for the common use case.
-Packages rarely support specific target triples, rather they support/require specific target attributes.
-What would likely happen is that packages would copy and paste the target triple list matching their requirements from somewhere or someone else.
+Packages rarely support specific target-triples, rather they support/require specific target attributes.
+What would likely happen is that packages would copy and paste the target-triple list matching their requirements from somewhere or someone else.
 Every time a new target with the same attribute is added, the whole ecosystem would have to be updated.

 # Prior art